matrix-io/matrix-documentation/docs/Alexa/MatrixCreator.md

 ![](/docs/Alexa/matrix-creator-alexa.png)

-This guide provides step-by-step instructions for setting up AVS on a **Raspberry Pi** with a [MATRIX Creator](https://creator.matrix.one/) hat.
+This guide provides step-by-step instructions for setting up AVS on a **Raspberry Pi** with a [MATRIX Creator](https://creator.matrix.one/).
 It demonstrates how to access and test AVS using our Java sample app (running on a Raspberry Pi), a Node.js server, and a third-party wake word engine using MATRIX mic array.
 You will use the Node.js server to obtain a Login with Amazon (LWA) authorization code by visiting a website using your Raspberry Pi's web browser.

 ## Required hardware